apollographql/apollo-server/docs/source/subscriptions.md

     }
 ```

-We just added `type Subscription` to our existing schema
+We just added `type Subscription`,

 - In the resolver:
 ```js